codacy/codacy-eslint-legacy/docs/description/indent.md

+---
-# indent
+title: indent

-Enforces consistent indentation.
+rule_type: layout
+---

 There are several common guidelines which require specific indentation of nested blocks and statements, like: